acontis/atemsys/Readme.md

 There are recipes for creating atemsys with Yocto.
 Further information can be found here https://github.com/acontis/meta-acontis.

 ## Use atemsys as device tree Ethernet Driver
-Atemsys as device tree based device driver for the Ethernet MAC can handle several upcoming issues:
+Atemsys as device tree based platform device driver for the Ethernet MAC can handle several upcoming issues:
 - Latest Linux versions bring more complex power saving behavior.
 To solve this a Linux driver is necessary to claim the same as the native driver from the Linux power-related management systems.
 - Some PHY configurations are currently not supported by the EC-Master.
 As Linux driver the atemsys can use the corresponding Linux PHY driver.
-- Systems with 2 Ethernet ports and shared Mdio bus can easier separated between Linux and EC-Master.
-The Ethernet port which provides the Mdio bus should be assigned to Linux.
+- Systems with 2 Ethernet ports and a shared Mdio bus can be separated more easily between Linux and the EC-Master.
+The Ethernet port that provides the Mdio bus should be assigned to Linux.

 ### Device tree
 The device tree file can be customized before compiling the kernel and modules at `<kernel sources>/arch/<cpu architecture>/boot/dts`.